Azbil Wins Innovation And Design Award At The Singapore Environmental Achievement Awards 2024

 Representing Azbil Corporation, the company's Singapore branch, Strategic Planning & Development Office for Southeast Asia, received the awards from Guest of Honor Ms. Grace Fu, Singapore's Minister for Sustainability and the Environment and Minister-in-charge of Trade Relations on August 21, 2024.

-Award presentation to Azbil: (Left to right) Ms. Loh (Chairman, Singapore Environment Council), Ms. Fu (Singapore's Minister for Sustainability and the Environment and Minister-in-charge of Trade Relations) & Ms. Jaswal (Executive Officer, Deputy Head of International Business Headquarters, Managing Director of Strategic Planning & Development Office for Southeast Asia, Azbil)
+Award presentation to Azbil: (L to R) Ms. Loh, Singapore Environment Council, Ms. Fu, Singapore's Minister for Sustainability and the Environment and Minister-in-charge of Trade Relations and Ms. Jaswal, Azbil

 *Singapore Environmental Council (SEC)